-The Puerto Rico Department of Housing (PRDOH), as grantee, is committed to the responsible management of the Community Development Block Grant - Disaster Recovery (CDBG-DR) and the Community Development Block Grant - Mitigation (CDBG-MIT) funds.
-The U.S. Department of Housing and Urban Development (HUD) allocated CDBG-DR funds to address Puerto Rico's long-term recovery needs caused by major disasters including: Hurricanes Irma and María in 2017, the Earthquake Sequence of 2019-2020, and Tropical Storm Isaías in 2020., both in September of 2017.
-Then, iln January 2020, HUD allocated additional CDBG-MIT funds to increase Puerto Rico's disaster resilience, and reduce or eliminate the long-term risk of loss of life, damage, or loss of property. by decreasing the impact of future disasters.
-In doing so Accordingly, PRDOH has developed a comprehensive program portfolio consisting of Housing, Economic Recovery, Infrastructure, Planning, and Multisector Programs, to help rebuild families and communities.- These programs also and generate a long-term investment in social capital, fortify the economy, and set the stage for stability and continuity in government modernization and efficiency.
+The Puerto Rico Department of Housing (PRDOH), as a grantee, is committed to the responsible management of the Community Development Block Grant - Disaster Recovery (CDBG-DR)1 and the Community Development Block Grant - Mitigation (CDBG-MIT) funds.
+The U.S. Department of Housing and Urban Development (HUD) allocated CDBG-DR funds to address Puerto Rico's long-term recovery needs caused by major disasters including: Hurricanes Irma and María in 2017, the Earthquake Sequence of 2019-2020, and Tropical Storm Isaías in 2020.2 In January 2020, HUD allocated additional CDBG-MIT funds to increase Puerto Rico's disaster resilience, and reduce or eliminate the long-term risk of loss of life, damage, or loss of property.
+Accordingly, PRDOH has developed a comprehensive program portfolio consisting of Housing, Economic Recovery, Infrastructure, Planning, and Multisector Programs, to help rebuild families and communities.
+These programs also generate a long-term investment in social capital, fortify the economy, and set the stage for stability and continuity in government modernization and efficiency.
 In the process of fulfilling those commitments with the citizens of Puerto Rico through the implementation of the above-mentioned programs, PRDOH and its Subrecipients must ensure that CDBG-DR/MIT funds are being disbursed to meet an unmet recovery need, mitigate disaster risks, reduce future losses, and that funds are not duplicative of benefits provided by other federal, state, local, and private sources.